sprucelabsai/sprucebot-skills-kit/docs/events.md

 ```

 ## Gotchya's
  * Event listeners need to respond in 2 seconds or they will be ignored.
-That means you need to respond to Sprucebot right away and run your logic after.
+That means you may need to respond to Sprucebot right away and run your logic after.
+ * Custom events will not `emit` back to your skill unless you set `sendToSelf=true`.
+This makes testing way easier, but should def be off in production (why we tie it to `DEV_MODE=true`).

 ## Examples
 ### Modifying the Vip Alert 💥 message to something we like better